biblys/cloud/README.md

 ## Changelog

 ### DEV
+* Allow customers to use cards saved with Stripe
 * Replace `config.js` file with `.env` for configuration
 * Remove unused fields from Customer model
 * Update users properties from Axys on connection